Priyanshu88/Diabetes-Prediction-Streamlit-App/README.md

   <h1>Diabetes Prediction Streamlit App</h1>

   <p>
-This project uses machine learning algorithms to predict the likelihood of a patient having diabetes based on certain diagnostic criteria.
-The dataset used in this project contains information about various diagnostic measurements for patients, such as glucose, blood pressure, insulin level, etc.

-The aim of this project is to build and compare the performance of different machine learning models - K-Nearest Neighbors, Logistic Regression, Decision Tree, Random Forest, Support Vector Machine - to accurately predict the presence of diabetes in patients.
+The Diabetes Prediction App is a tool that predicts the probability of a patient having diabetes based on diagnostic measurements.
+This tool is intended for females above the age of 21 years, of Pima Indian heritage, and uses a dataset from the National Institute of Diabetes and Digestive and Kidney Diseases.
   </p>